 - Franck Cammas entered the winner’s circle of the Queen of Transatlantic races and celebrated in his own way the return of the giants of ocean racing to this event.

 2014 : The edition of all the superlatives

-For its 10th edition in 2014, the Route du Rhum-Destination Guadeloupe broke all records with 91 boats together on the startline off St Malo.
-The race witnessed a magnificent victory by Loïck Peyron, who set a new reference time, completing the 3,542-mile course in an incredible seven days, 15 hours, eight minutes and 32 seconds.
+For its 10th edition in 2014, the Route du Rhum-Destination Guadeloupe broke all records.
+With 91 boats together on the startline off St Malo.
+The race witnessed a magnificent victory by Loïck Peyron.
+He set a new reference time.
+Completing the 3,542-mile course in an incredible seven days, fifteen hours, eight minutes and thirty-two seconds.
 On the media front the output was phenomenal with unprecedented coverage.
 This included more than 67 hours of television coverage, over 44 hours of radio coverage, over 5,500 news articles, over 900 accredited journalists and more than 12,000 web-based stories about the race.
 Finally, more than 2,200,000 people came to enjoy the race villages in St Malo and in Pointe-à-Pitre.

 What to remember from 2014:

 - Eight Ultimes.
 Nine IMOCAs.
 Eleven Mutli-50s.
 Twenty “Rhum” class yachts.
 And forty-three Class40s entred the race, making a total of ninety-one competitors.